etrepum/mb-2014-spring-intro/04-interactivity/README.md

    using color, background-color, font-size
 4. Try adding a font from Google Fonts to your index, http://google.com/fonts/
+5. Add a link to your avatar project

+> This was more focused this time as the goal was to link to the
+> avatar project.
+We didn't spend much time here.

 # Project Choose Your Own Adventure